-Amid pandemic, pope goes to Iraq to rally fading Christians
+Pope arrives in Iraq to rally Christians despite pandemic

 For the pope, who has often traveled to places where Christians are a persecuted minority, Iraq’s beleaguered Christians are the epitome of the “martyred church” that he has admired ever since he was a young Jesuit seeking to be a missionary in Asia.

 In Iraq, Francis is seeking to not only honor its martyrs but deliver a message of reconciliation and fraternity.
-That’s a tough sell given the few Christians who remain in Iraq harbor a lingering mistrust of their Muslim neighbors and face structural discrimination that long predated IS and the 2003 U.S.-led invasion that threw the country into chaos.
+The few Christians who remain in Iraq harbor a lingering mistrust of their Muslim neighbors and face structural discrimination long predating both IS and the 2003 U.S.-led invasion that plunged the country into chaos.

 “The Pope’s visit is to support the Christians in Iraq to stay, and to say that they are not forgotten,” the Chaldean patriarch, Cardinal Luis Sako, told reporters in Baghdad this week.
 The aim of Francis’ visit, he said, is to encourage them to “hold onto hope.”